filip123go/HTTP-Request-Kotlin/README.md

 The Api can be seen here after running the program to your machine http://localhost:8080/swagger-ui.html

-Technologies: Springboot , Swagger , okHttp
+Technologies: Springboot , Swagger , okHttp , Maven